-instance-id Range of spanning-tree instances.
+Syntax Description instance-id instance-id Range of spanning-tree instances.
 You can specify a single instance, a range of instances separated by a hyphen, or a series of instances separated by a comma.
 The range is 0 to 4094. priority The range is 0 to 240 in increments of 16.
 Valid priority values are 0, 16, 32, 48, 64, 80, 96, 112, 128, 144, 160, 176, 192, 208, 224, and 240.
 All other values are rejected.
 The lower the number, the higher the priority.

-You can assign higher priority values (lower numerical values) to interfaces that you want selected first and lower priority values (higher numerical values) that you want selected last.
-If all interfaces have the same priority value, the multiple spanning tree (MST) puts the interface with the lowest interface number in the forwarding state and blocks other interfaces.
+Defaults The default is 1 28.
+Command Modes Interface config guration Command History Release Modification 12.1(14)EA1 This command was introduced.
+12.2(25)SEC The instance-id range changed to 1 to 4094.
+Usage Guidelines and lower prior same priority va in the forwardin higher priority values (lower numerical values) to interfaces that you want selected first ity values (higher numerical values) that you want selected last.
+If all interfaces have the alue, the multiple spanning tree (MST) puts the interface with the lowest interface number ng state and blocks other interfaces.
+If your switch is a member of a switch stack, you must use the spanning-tree mst [instance-id] cost cost interface configuration command instead of the spanning-tree mst [instance vlan-id] port-priority priority interface configuration command to select an interface to put in the forwarding state.
+Assign lower cost values to interfaces that you want selected first and higher cost values to interfaces that you want selected last.

-This example shows how to increase the likelihood that the interface associated with spanning-tree instances 20 and 22 is placed into the forwarding state if a loop occurs:
+Examples This example shows how to increase the likelihood that the interface associated with spanning-tree instances 20 and 22 is placed into the forwarding state if a loop occurs:

-'''

-Switch(config)# interface gigabitethernet0/2

-Switch(config-if)# spanning-tree mst 20,22 port-priority 0
+Switch(config)# interface gigabitethernet2/0/2 Switch(config-if)# spanning-tree mst 20,22 port-priority 0 spanning-tree mst pre-standard

-'''